PelionIoT/node-red-contrib-mbed-cloud/DEVELOPMENT.md

 ## Manual Install

-**Note** this is only a workaround for internal development.
-Once this has been added to npm the best course of action would be to avoid all this mess by simply runing `npm install mbed-cloud-sdk`.
+**Note** Manual install is a workaround for the Preview Release.
+In the future it will be installable using `npm install node-red-contrib-mbed-cloud`.

 Install node-red by following the instructions [here](https://nodered.org/docs/getting-started/installation).